evancz/guide.elm-lang.org/book/effects/random.md

 From there we use `map3` to combine them into a new `spin` generator.
 It says to generate three symbols and then put them together into a `Spin`.

 The point here is that from small building blocks, we can create a `Generator` that describes pretty complex behavior.
-And then from our application, we just have to say something like `Random.generate NewSpin spin` to get the next random value.
+And then from our application, we just have to say something like `Random.generate Spin spin` to get the next random value.

 > **Exercises:** Here are a few ideas to make the example code on this page a bit more interesting!